fbesse/pmbp/README.md

 If you find any bug or have any comment, please let me know (f.besse@cs.ucl.ac.uk).

 TODO:
-- Add post-processing for stereo
+- Add post-processing to stereo
+- Add CRF weights to stereo